-The Vieth plurality opinion referred disparagingly to the concept of fairness as "flabby"51.
+The Vieth plurality opinion referred disparagingly to the concept of fairness as "flabby".
 Quantitative approaches open the possibility of formulating a more muscular definition.
 This article will give ways to identify partisan unfairness at the whole-state level, resulting in proposed standards for partisan gerrymandering that do not require the drawing of hypothetical maps.
-The analysis in this article will be based initially on computer simulations, which can then be used to design tests that no longer require simulation, and can therefore be applied easily and rapidly.
-Finally, these tests will be applied to several well-known examples.
-These tests will then be applied to the 2012 election, which provides many statewide House outcomes for analysis.
-This approach recalls Justice Kennedy's statement that "new technologies may produce new methods of analysis that make more evident the precise nature of the burdens gerrymanders impose on the representational rights of voters and parties.
-That would facilitate court efforts to identify and remedy the burdens, with judicial intervention limited by the derived standards."
-52
+Our analysis will be based initially on computer simulations, which can then be used to design tests that no longer require simulation, and can therefore be applied easily and rapidly.

-50 Davis, 478; Vieth, 541.
+&lt;sup>47 Davis, 478; Vieth, 541.